badatmaf/googlehomepage/README.md

 # googlehomepage
-The Odin Project-googlehomepage project__
+The Odin Project-googlehomepage project

-What I've learned:__
+What I've learned:

-finally getting know the difference between padding and margin!__ front-end is not for me (probably, though I have enjoyed this project)__ You can say that my CSS understanding/skills "exists"__
+-finally getting know the difference between padding and margin!\
+-front-end is not for me (probably, though I have enjoyed this project)\
+-You can say that my CSS understanding/skills "exists"

-What I could have done better:__
+What I could have done better:

-sizing/spacing of the elements relative to the page size__ hover effect over the search bar__ sizing and spacing of images__ some spacing of elements in general.__
+-sizing/spacing of the elements relative to the page size\
+-hover effect over the search bar\
+-sizing and spacing of images\
+-some spacing of elements in general.